A man's Self is the sum total of all that he can call his.

 On one of these trips, I saw something different.
 I saw what I wanted.
 I imagined wearing them all the time.
 They were a pair of turquoise blue, patent leather, Mary Janes.
 Three straps, fastened with snaps.
 To my eight year old self, these were the height of fashion.
 I brought over the sample shoe to my mother and told her that I wanted to try them on.
 She shot me down, and listed the reasons as to why these were not a proper purchase.
 These reasons, I don't remember.
 I do remember the shoes.

-n I bought my first pair of shoes with my own money.
+I think I was in college when I bought my first pair of shoes with my own money.
 It was in Georgetown, and I bought my first pair of Dr. Martens.
 Funny enough, they were oxblood in color.
 They were 8-eyelet boots.
 I wore them all through college, and they moved with me to San Francisco.
 I think they eventually fell apart.

-at DSW a couple of days ago.
+My latest pair I got at DSW a couple of days ago.
 They are a pair of 3" high Calvin Klein silver wedges.
 Two straps, one across the toes, one across the front of the ankle.
 The wedge is a stacked wooded heel, the sole is lined with a beige linen which has a silver thread woven through it, and is a lovely contrast with the thick silver straps.

 Over the span of 20 years, that's quite a lot of shoes, and quite an evolution.
 Below are the stories of some of my favorites.